-Screened as part of Recollections, a group exhibition about personal history and inherited memorabilia, The Ballad of J & D speaks to and about the seemingly insignificant elements that serve as part of a domestic suburban portrait, the undisclosed details of family, and the way people choose to remember their past.
+Screened as part of Recollections, a group exhibition about personal history and inherited memorabilia, The Ballad of J & D speaks to and about the seemingly insignificant elements that serve as part of a domestic suburban portrait, the undisclosed details of family, and the way people remember their past.

-Delivered as a slide show against the backdrop of a religious hymn, The Ballad of J &D is a short video that engages with the issues of family attachments, suburban domesticity, and the artlessness of undecoded childhood recollection.
+Delivered as a slide show against the backdrop of a hymn, The Ballad of J &D is a short video that engages with the issues of family attachments, suburban domesticity, and the artlessness of undecoded childhood recollection.

 - Wedding Cake.
 The Ballad of J&D. North Vancouver, Canada (2009).